bryanwong8/react-pokedex-workshop/steps/Step-1(JSX).md

 };
 ```

 Now lets add some style libraries to make our lives easier.
-In order to use the library we must import it from the library like so:
+In order to use components from a library, we must import it.
+In our case we are going to import the [Card](https://ant.design/components/card/) component from [Ant Design](https://ant.design/).

 ```javascript
 import React from 'react';